-Common reasons for referral to a consultant dermatologist include acne, eczema, psoriasis, skin cancer, and other skin disorders.
-Consultant dermatologists can also treat conditions such as hair loss, nail infections, and excessive sweating.
+Common reasons for referral to a consultant dermatologist include: acne, eczema, psoriasis, skin cancer, and other skin disorders.

 During your appointment with a dermatologist, they will conduct a thorough examination of your skin, hair, or nails and develop a personalised treatment plan.
-Treatment may involve procedures such as skin biopsies, cryotherapy, laser therapy, or medications such as topical creams, oral medications, or injections.
+Treatment may involve procedures such as: skin biopsies, cryotherapy, laser therapy, or medications such as topical creams, oral medications, or injections.

-At Blackrock Health, our elective procedures teams offer an expert and experienced solution for these specialist areas of medical care.
-We understand that any medical treatment you seek is important to you – that's why we treat all our patients to the same standard of excellence.
-We offer a broad range of procedures and treatments at three locations – at the Blackrock, Galway, and Hermitage Clinics.
-These include plastic surgery, dermatology, and specialist dental health solutions.
-We also offer expert care for skin cancers, and reconstructive surgery after breast cancer treatment.
 Our hospitals provide easy and speedy access to expert care, ensuring that you receive the best possible treatment close to home.
 We also have a long-standing reputation for excellence and expertise - stretching back over 40 years in the case of the Blackrock Clinic.
 This ensures that you can receive the highest possible standards of care and support.
-Whether you need a minor cosmetic procedure or a more complex treatment plan, we aim to help you achieve your desired outcome.
+Whether you need topical medications, a minor surgical procedure, or a more complex treatment plan, we aim to help you achieve your desired outcome.

 Who we treat